 "Greg brought wonderful energy and so much talent to the (New Directions Cello) festival, both in his performing and in his teaching."

 "A promising young musician... with a light and spry attack"

 In his lifelong pursuit of music, Greg Byers has overcome countless obstacles in order to become an idiosyncratic performer, composer, educator, and producer.
 He will redefine what you thought a cellist was capable of!

 Greg started playing cello at The Family Suzuki School of Rochester, NY at age 2.5.
 By age sixteen, he was a talented cellist, but was frustrated with the lack of personal expression he found in youth orchestras.
 This led Greg to explore the possibilities of the cello in a jazz context.

 After beginning the undergraduate program at University of Miami, Greg wanted to officially switch his major to Studio Music & Jazz, which was initially denied because he was a cellist.
 Shelly Berg, the current Dean of the Frost School of Music, took over in 2007 and saw Greg’s perseverance.
-In the end Greg became the first person to double major in Instrumental Performance/Studio Music & Jazz on cello and bass, Summa Cum Laude.
+A year later Greg became the first person to double major in Instrumental Performance/Studio Music & Jazz on cello and bass, Summa Cum Laude.